 As a loan of this kind is a significant obligation, your credit history is important in demonstrating your previous consistency in making repayments and managing debt.
-When making a mortgage loan, your credit history may be required to be higher than would be the case when applying for a primary mortgage.

 Equity:A primary consideration in your mortgage loan application is equity.
 This is the difference between the amount still owed in the mortgage and your homes fair market value.
 Equity is determined by subtracting the balance remaining on your primary mortgage from the current market value of your home.
 A percentage of this amount would be the equity used to secure the amount you wish to borrow on your mortgage loan.

 While your application will be approved or declined based on a combination of factors, a greater amount of equity will typically result in the best possible rates for your personal circumstances.